tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 ## HTTP Response {#oblivious-response}

-The response to an Oblivious DoH query is generated by the Oblivious Target.
+The response to an Oblivious DoH query is generated by the Target.
 It MUST set the Content-Type HTTP header to "application/oblivious-dns-message" for all successful responses.
 The body of the response contains a DNS message that is encrypted with the client's symmetric key ({{encryption}}).

-The response from an Oblivious Target MUST set the Content-Type HTTP header to "application/oblivious-dns-message" which MUST be forwarded by the Oblivious Proxy to the Client.
+The response from a Target MUST set the Content-Type HTTP header to "application/oblivious-dns-message" which MUST be forwarded by the Proxy to the Client.
 A Client MUST only consider a response which contains the Content-Type header in the response before processing the payload.
 A response without the appropriate header MUST be treated as an error and be handled appropriately.
 All other aspects of the HTTP response and error handling are inherited from standard DoH.

 ## HTTP Response Example

-The following example shows a 2xx (Successful) response that can be sent from an Oblivious Target to a client via an Oblivious Proxy.
+The following example shows a 2xx (Successful) response that can be sent from a Target to a client via a Proxy.

 ~~~
 :status = 200